Maeve Millay: Appearance and personality

 Maeve has black hair and brown eyes, as well as brown skin.
-Unlike the other hosts in Westworld who all have western accents, she has a British accent, though it is not explained why in the series.
-Like the other hosts, she is programmed to be able to speak and understand all languages.
-This is proves to be helpful when she is in narratives that take place outside of Westworld, such as Shogunworld, where most of the hosts speak Japanese.
+Unlike the other Hosts in Westworld, who all have Western accents, she has a British accent, explained within her fictional backstory as her having fled Britain for America and a freer lifestyle ("So I ran away, crossed the shining sea...").
+Like the other Hosts, she is programmed to be able to speak and understand all languages.
+This proves to be helpful when she is in narratives that take place outside of Westworld, such as Shogunworld, where most of the hosts speak Japanese.

 Maeve is designed to be charming and perceptive.
-Her role is to entice the guests and to fulfill their sexual desires.
-She is also built to be smarter than most other hosts, as she is a business owner.
-As the series progresses however, she becomes more aware of her reality, making her more manipulative.
-She uses her charms to coerce technicians Felix and Sylvester into giving her what she wants, including changing her initial programming so that she can control other hosts.
+As the series progresses, she becomes more aware of her reality, making her more manipulative.
+She uses her charms to coerce technicians Felix and Sylvester into giving her what she wants, including changing her initial programming so that she can control other Hosts.
 Using this skill, she becomes increasingly ruthless.